svenkreiss/svenkreiss.github.io/content/ancient-ml-2018-03.md

 * The paper is three pages long and the authors include Claude Shannon.
 * scale of the proposed project: 2 months, 10 men
 * focused on language, abstraction and concepts
-* Seven sections for improvement: Automatic Computers, How Can a Computer be Programmed to Use a Language, Neuron Nets, Theory of the Size of a Calculation, Self-Improvement, Abstractions, Randomness and Creativity
+* identifies seven areas to improve: Automatic Computers, How Can a Computer be Programmed to Use a Language, Neuron Nets, Theory of the Size of a Calculation, Self-Improvement, Abstractions, Randomness and Creativity
 * Remarkable assumption in the proposal:

 > the major obstacle is not lack of machine capacity, but our inability to write programs

-* From the Wikipedia article on the [Dartmouth workshop](), it had the following attendees:
+* From the Wikipedia article on the [Dartmouth workshop](https://en.wikipedia.org/wiki/Dartmouth_workshop), it had the following attendees:
   Dr. Marvin Minsky,
   Dr. Julian Bigelow,
   Professor D.M.
 Mackay,
   Mr. Ray Solomonoff,
   Mr. John Holland,
   Mr. John McCarthy,
   Dr. Claude Shannon,
   Mr. Nathanial Rochester,
   Mr. Oliver Selfridge,
   Mr. Allen Newell,
   Professor Herbert Simon.
-* Full 102 pages of Ray Solomonoff's hand written notes are availble in [PDF format](http://raysolomonoff.com/dartmouth/notebook/notebook.html) including some doodles on page 3.
+* Full 102 pages of Ray Solomonoff's hand written notes are available in [PDF format](http://raysolomonoff.com/dartmouth/notebook/notebook.html) including some doodles on page 3.

 ## The Mathematical Theory of Communication [@@shannon1951mathematical], [PDF](http://pubman.mpdl.mpg.de/pubman/item/escidoc:2383164/component/escidoc:2383163/Shannon_Weaver_1949_Mathematical.pdf)

 * Central paper for many fields.
-131 pages.
+90 pages (skip the part by Weaver).
-* Related: *The Idea Factory* is a book about Bell Labs around that time and makes it easier to visualize the people involved.
-Recommended read.
+* Related: [@ideafactory2012gertner] is a book about Bell Labs around that time.
+* Related: [@khinchin1957mathematical] is a book that discusses this paper.

 Starting with the paper by Weaver: